What is kidney dysplasia?

 What causes kidney dysplasia?

-Several genetic syndromes that affect other body systems may include kidney dysplasia as one part of the syndrome.
-A syndrome is a group of symptoms or conditions that may seem unrelated but are thought to have the same cause—usually a genetic cause.
-A baby with kidney dysplasia might also have problems of the digestive tract, nervous system, heart and blood vessels, muscles and skeleton, or other parts of the urinary tract.
+Genetic syndromes that affect multiple body systems can also cause kidney dysplasia.
+A syndrome is a group of symptoms or conditions that may seem unrelated yet are thought to have the same genetic cause.
+A baby with kidney dysplasia due to a genetic syndrome might also have problems of the digestive tract, nervous system, heart and blood vessels, muscles and skeleton, or other parts of the urinary tract.

 How is kidney dysplasia diagnosed?